VendelinSlezak/BleskOS/README.md

 **Update 6**
 - Find/Find and replace/Go to line functions added to Text editor - from user perspective is now Text editor comparable to classic text editors such as Notepad

-**Update 5**
-- Functions to edit image that were in Media viewer are now also in Graphic editor
-- Fixed bug about reading USB descriptor from low-speed devices on UHCI
-- Improvement of HDA driver
-- Better logging

 ## How to try BleskOS